Last Updated on by

 All you have to do now is to add the respective syntax for fetching required data into their fields in the table that we just created.

 This is how the final sheet would look like – this data is live and will get updated automatically as the actual product listing changes on the web.
-The same approach can be used to scrape product data from sites like eBay, Amazon or any other shopping site.
+The same approach can be used to crawl product data from sites like eBay, Amazon or any other shopping site.

 This sheet will update automatically and you can monitor any changes that goes on in the source websites in the form of price, title or URL.
 You can also add more data points depending on your requirements.